ADD-SP/ngx_waf-docs/docs/guide/overview.md

 * Support authentication-friendly crawlers (based on user agent and IP identification) to avoid blocking of these crawlers (e.g. GoogleBot).
 * CC protection, if the request rate exceeds the limit, the IP will be automatically banned for a period of time, or use CAPTCHA to do human identification and allow it if successful..
 * Exceptional allow on specific IP address.
-* Block the specified IP address.
+* Block the specified IP or IP range.
 * Block the specified request body.
 * Exceptional allow on specific URL.
 * Block the specified URL.